kim-em/lean-category-theory/design-choices.md

   onMorphisms   := λ X Y f, sorry
 }
 ````
 So far I haven't found a way to fill in `sorry`, let alone one that doesn't have a million `@`s and coercions.
 (Help wanted!)
+(An aside: I note that the category theory development in Lean also seems to have stopped at this point: https://github.com/leanprover/lean2/blob/master/library/algebra/category/adjoint.lean.
+They use unbundled categories, but without typeclasses.)

 If anyone is interested you can play with either of these examples in the repository at https://github.com/semorrison/lean-category-theory.git.
 The `master` branch contains the bundled development, the `unbundled` branch contains the unbundled development (note most files in this branch don't compile).
 The stuff on opposites is in `src/categories/opposities.lean`.